-Starting at the end of Booralie Road and marked by a rusty gate, I’m not feeling too upbeat about this walk – especially after the very uninspiring Duckholes Trail a few days earlier.
+Starting at the end of Booralie Road and marked by a rusty gate, I’m not feeling too upbeat about the Duffys Wharf track – especially after the very uninspiring Duckholes Trail a few days earlier.
 Still, there’s no-one around, meeting my objective of exploring some less-frequented walks in the area.

 As I head down the firetrail, it’s quite pleasant walking; there’s ferns, grass trees and eucalypts along the trail, and a small stream running alongside it with the occasional cascade.